Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 |Model of Tractor

 All models below have a spread frame, are yellow and white in color and are hydrostatically driven except where specified.
 The clutch drive models have an MTD aluminum case transaxle.
+Models w/serial number 719999 and below have internal brakes, and models w/serial number 720000 and up have external caliper brakes.
 Click links for identification of tractor.

 (Use last six numbers)